yeurter/zenkai/README.md

 zenkai
 ======

-zenkai battle royale, which is an Arcade Video Game in japan
+Dragon Ball Zenkai battle royale, which is an Arcade Video Game in japan